Briche History, Family Crest & Coats of Arms

 Briche Spelling Variations

-spelling variations.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, Anglo-Norman surnames like Briche are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Briche include Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the Briche family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Briche Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Briche Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Briche family to Ireland